18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Beyond fine dining at Michelin restaurants like El Celler de Can Roca or Massana, you’ll find creative Catalan cuisine throughout Girona.

 Indulge in suquet de peix or Catalan fish stew.
 Order black rice with squid made with locally grown rice from Pals.
-And, complete the meal with amazing Empordà wines
+And complete the meal with outstanding Empordà wines.

-Enjoy wine tastings of some of the finest local Empordà wines lunch and olive oil tastings.
+Enjoy wine tastings of some of the finest local Empordà wines, lunch, and an olive oil tasting.

 A delicious region of Spain and a foodie’s dream destination, Girona has a wealth of amazing food and traditions worth discovering.